trandinhkhoa/cumulative_delta_khoa/README.md

     - There is also the option of running in the background a job that call the KuCoin Get Trade Histories within very short intervals repeatedly, then using the timestamp to stitch the results together, building a database of this info, and calculating the cumulative data from there.
 But there are several problems:
         - There is no telling how short the intervals should be.
 It depends on the amount of trade per seconds occured on KuCoin.
 Popular pair like BTC-USDT has easily much more than 1000s trade per seconds, so calling KuCoin Get Trade Histories API every seconds will still resulting in missing at least 1000-100 = 900 per second for example.
     - Furthermore, the assignment asked me to "fetch public trades history", which what the KuCoin API above was about, so I used it
-        - If I have the chance to discuss and clarify more about the requirements, I would propose something like:
-            - Open a websocket to this endpoint https://www.kucoin.com/docs/websocket/spot-trading/public-channels/symbol-snapshot.
-That way, I can accumulate the the `buy` and `sell` quantity for a given pair every 2 seconds.
-Overtime, I will be able to accumulate a database of this info, and will be able to calculate the cumulative delta over the past several hours, days, weeks, etc.
-            - Another idea is to open a websocket to https://www.kucoin.com/docs/websocket/spot-trading/public-channels/match-execution-data.

     - This application only take data from Kucoin Spot Trading.
 Because:
         - It's simpler,
         - It represents the actual buying and selling of the asset